 Emergency loans to avoid

-While payday loans and title loans allow quick access to cash in the case of an emergency, they should be avoided at all costs.
+• Payday and title loans: While payday loans and title loans allow quick access to cash in the case of an emergency, they should be avoided at all costs.
 These loans are risky options with significantly high APR (up to 400% or more), and if you don’t repay the loan within the short term, you can quickly fall into a cycle of debt or lose your assets.

-Another emergency loan to avoid is a pawn loan, when you give a valuable item to a pawn shop, the shop assesses the value, and then gives you a loan based on that valuation.
+• Pawn shop loans: Another emergency loan to avoid is a pawn loan, when you give a valuable item to a pawn shop, the shop assesses the value, and then gives you a loan based on that valuation.
 It must be repaid with interest, or you’ll lose the item.
 These loans also have extremely high fees, up to 25% of the loan amount accrued monthly, and come with the risk of losing your items.

-Who emergency loans are best for
+Who are emergency loans best for?

 Emergency loans may be best for someone who:

-- Has time-sensitive or urgent expenses, and saving enough isn’t an option.
+• Has time-sensitive or urgent expenses, and saving enough isn’t an option.

-- Doesn’t have enough cash on hand or savings to cover an emergency expense.
+• Doesn’t have enough cash on hand or savings to cover an emergency expense.

-- Can afford the loan’s monthly payment.
+• Can afford the loan’s monthly payment.

-- Has a solid enough credit score and history to get a lower APR to avoid additional debt.
+• Has a solid enough credit score and history to get a lower APR to avoid additional debt.

 Just remember, not all emergency loans are the same, and some are better or more recommended than others.
 Take time to compare your options and be sure you’re choosing the right one for you.